Red Sea Governorate

-Red Sea Governorate (محافظة البحر الأحمر Muḥafaẓah al Baḥr al Aḥmar) is one of the 27 governorates (States) of Egypt.
+The Red Sea Governorate (محافظة البحر الأحمر Muḥafaẓah al Baḥr al Aḥmar) is one of the 27 governorates of Egypt.
 Located between the Nile and the Red Sea in the southeast of the country, its southern border forms part of Egypt's border with Sudan.
 Its capital and largest city is Hurghada.

 Municipal divisions

-The governorate is divided into municipal divisions with a total estimated population as of July 2017 of 361,480.
-In the case of Red Sea governorate, some are fully urban, some are fully rural, and some are a combination of rural and urban.
+The governorate is divided into municipal divisions with a total estimated population as of January 2024 of 410,229.
+In the case of Red Sea governorate, some are fully urban, some are fully rural, and some are a combination of both.

 Geography

-The Red Sea Governorate is bordered on the north by the Suez Governorate, to the east by the Red Sea, and to the west by the governorates of Aswan, Qena, Sohag, Asyut, al-Minya and Beni Suef.
+Administratively, the Red Sea Governorate is bordered in the north by the Suez Governorate, to the east by the Red Sea, and to the west by the governorates of Aswan, Qena, Sohag, Asyut, al-Minya and Beni Suef.
 In the south it is bordered by Sudan's Red Sea State.
-It contains the disputed territory of the Halaib Triangle, including the Siyal Islands.
+It contains the disputed territory of the Halaib Triangle, including the Siyal Islands, and contains the Red Sea Hills, a mountain chain making up the Itbay region of Eastern Egypt and Sudan.

 Population

-The Red Sea Governate has seen large percentage increases in population in recent decades.
+The Red Sea Governate has seen large percentage increases in population in recent decades, and has a population of 400,069 as of 2023.

-Heavy industrial zones
+Industrial zones

-According to the Egyptian Governing Authority for Investment and Free Zones (GAFI), in affiliation with the Ministry of Investment and International Cooperation, the following industrial zones are located in this governorate:
+According to the Governing Authority for Investment and Free Zones (GAFI), the following industrial zones are located in the Red Sea Governorate: